Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

 3. In Subscribe to a topic panel, enter #, and then click Subscribe.

-Skip Section 4.6.1 if you used CIRRENT Wi-Fi onboarding app to connect the kit to Wi-Fi.

 Once the kit is connected to Wi-Fi, it will automatically connect to the AWS IoT Core.
 You will receive “OK 1 CONNECTED” in the serial terminal once the device is connected to the AWS IoT Core.

 Connect to the AWS IoT Core